 Everywhere you look nowadays, ticks are being mentioned–it seems like an infestation is underway.
-Laima and I lived through a cyclical infestation in Florida, spending countless hours picking ticks off our adventure dogs (worst was between the toes!).
-One scary fact we learned is that ticks can drop off trees, not just hide in long grass.
+I lived through a cyclical infestation in Florida, spending countless hours picking ticks off my adventure dogs (worst was between the toes!).
+One scary fact Ilearned is that ticks can drop off trees, not just hide in long grass.
 Yuck.

 Lyme disease is the fastest growing infectious disease and the most common tick-borne disease in the country, according to the Center for Disease Control, but there are numerous other diseases that ticks can pass along, as well.

 There is currently no full-proof diagnostic tool for Lyme disease, causing thousands of people to often go misdiagnosed and without appropriate treatment.

 Many sufferers of tick-borne illnesses are not even aware that they are victims of these diseases because they simply don’t have the facts.
 The Tick-Borne Disease Alliance (TBDA) is spreading the word about one of the season’s biggest dangers—the tick.

 Purchase tick-repellent clothing, especially clothing treated with permethrin, an insecticide that repels and kills ticks.
 You may spray your own clothing with permethrin or seek out brands such as Insect Shield, ExOfficio’s BugsAway or ElimiTick from retailers like L.L.
 Bean and Eastern Mountain Sports, which remain effective for up to 70 washes.

 - Reduce the amount of skin exposed by sporting long pants, long-sleeved shirts and a hat